Table of contents

 Trial License

-Note: The MRZ Scanner license contains a license for the Dynamsoft Label Recognizer, Dynamsoft Code Parser, and the Dynamsoft Camera Enhancer since the MRZ Scanner builds on top of those three products.
+The MRZ Scanner license includes licenses for Dynamsoft Label Recognizer, Dynamsoft Code Parser, and Dynamsoft Camera Enhancer, as the MRZ Scanner is built on these three products.

 Full License